 Table of Contents

 When you go to Amsterdam it is useful to know where to find the best things.
-You do not want a bad experience, especially when it comes to drugs like cannabis.
+You do not want to have a bad experience during your city-trip.
+And what’s worse than having a bad cannabis experience?
 There are plenty of companies in Amsterdam that are too expensive or offer poor quality products.

 Yes!
 All coffeeshops in Amsterdam sell weed and hash in pre-rolled joints and small seal-bags.
 Almost all shops have pre-rolled joints in stock.
 If not, you can always ask the staff to work for you.
 They will do this for you – if it’s not too busy.

 Almost all coffeeshops in Amsterdam get cannabis via illegal suppliers and illegal growers.
 This is because it is prohibited in the Netherlands to cultivate cannabis for commercial purposes.